Ram-Rod6198/TheIsleGameMinimap/README.md

 # The Isle Game MiniMap

 ## Overview
+I enjoyed playing the game The Isle but I found it frustrating constantly getting lost every step of the way.
+The game has no map nor minimap system which motivated me to find a solution to this problem.
-Isle MiniMap is a Python-based tool that captures a section of the screen, extracts coordinates using OCR, and displays a minimap with the extracted location marked.
+TheIsle Game MiniMap is a Python-based tool that captures a section of the screen, extracts coordinates using OCR, and displays a minimap with the extracted location marked.
 It is designed to assist with navigation by providing a visual representation of coordinates on a predefined map.
 I found the game frustrating with how huge the map is and had the idea to make a minimap when I saw that it had coordinates.

 ## Features
 - Captures a portion of the screen to extract coordinate information.